jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.11 VectorPointsToRaster

-Converts a vector containing points into a raster..
+Converts a vector containing points into a raster.

 *Parameters*: